-Give me 15 minutes of your cooking time and I will show you how to make a tasteful, spicy and crunchy salad that can be stored in the fridge for 3-5 days.
-Repeat with me: 3-5 days!
-Ready to serve salad in your fridge for those long, endless days where you wonder what to cook for dinner.
+Give me 15 minutes of your cooking time and I will show you how to make a tasteful, spicy, and crunchy salad that can be stored in the fridge for 3-5 days.
+Repeat after me: 3-5 days!
+Ready to serve salad in your fridge for those long, endless days when you wonder what to cook for dinner.
 With this Mediterranean cabbage salad, one of your problems is solved.
-Still, you have the main dish to consider but hey, I cannot solve all your problems in one post.
+Still, you have the main dish to consider but, hey, I cannot solve all your problems in one post.

 Sharing meals with family and friends is a key component of the Mediterranean diet.
-Delicious food is the reason to gather and have a real good old fashion communication.
-I cannot stress enough how important is to share your meals with family especially with your children and dinner is usually the meal when everyone is home.
-It is time to reconnect, relax, recharge, catch up on the day’s news, tell stories, overall to enjoy some quality time as a family and eventually develop a sense of who we are.
-Last but not least it is not luck that numerous studies associate regular family meals with lower rates of obesity and eating disorders in children and adolescents.
-Bottom line here: sharing your family meals have a profound effect on establishing healthy eating patterns, on mood and mental health.
+Delicious food is the reason to gather and has really good old fashion communication.
+I cannot stress enough how important is to share your meals with family, especially with your children and dinner is usually the meal when everyone is home.
+It is time to reconnect, relax, recharge, catch up on the day’s news, tell stories, and overall enjoy some quality time as a family and eventually develop a sense of who we are.
+Last but not least, it is not luck that numerous studies associate regular family meals with lower rates of obesity and eating disorders in children and adolescents.
+The bottom line here: sharing your family meals has a profound effect on establishing healthy eating patterns, mood, and mental health.

-This Mediterranean cabbage salad screams winter where I come from.
+This Mediterranean chopped cabbage salad is called Politiki (Πολίτικη in Greek) and it screams winter where I come from.
 Drizzling, cloudy and cold weather makes it taste even better.
 I really don’t know how but it does.
 In Greece, we love cabbage salads and we definitely know how to assemble flavorful, divine plates packed with seasonal vegetables and greens.

-Its origin is from Constantinople (Istanbul), from the Greeks who used to live there and deported after the pogrom of the Greek minority in 1955.
-This historic tragedy forced over 100.000 Greeks to leave their homes and immigrated to Greece where they had a hard time to adjust due to economic and political instability.
-An amazing film that captures the spirit and mentality of these people and presents vividly and movingly the important role of the food in their life is “A Touch of Spice“.
-I highly recommend to watch the trailer and if you like it, this movie will be a huge surprise.
+This Mediterranean chopped cabbage salad originates from Constantinople (Istanbul).
+There was a massive and full of life and prosperity Greek minority in this city till 1955 when the Greeks who used to live there were violently deported.
+This historic tragedy forced over 100.000 Greeks to leave their homes and immigrated to Greece where they had a hard time adjusting due to economic and political instability in the motherland.
+An amazing film that captures the spirit and mentality of these people and presents vividly and movingly the important role of food in their life is “A Touch of Spice“.
+I highly recommend watching the trailer and if you like it, this movie will be a huge surprise.
 Promise.

 The cuisine from Istanbul refers to the Cuisine of the Greeks of “the City” or “Constantinople” as Greeks usually call Istanbul and it is an amazing conflation of two originally separate culinary worlds: eastern and western.
-On one hand, exotic spices from East give a distinctive sweet and sour taste and on the other European cakes and puddings with a twist.
-Politiki kouzina (cuisine from Istanbul) has enriched Greek cuisine with new flavors, spices and definitely has revitalized the country’s food culture.
+On one hand, exotic spices from the East give a distinctive sweet and sour taste, and on the other European cakes and puddings with a twist.
+Politiki kouzina (cuisine from Istanbul) has enriched Greek cuisine with new flavors, spices and definitely has revitalized the country’s food culture and gastronomic map.

 The star of this salad is white and/or red cabbage.
 Carrots and celery and bell peppers usually join cabbage.
-From that point on you may add a variety of ingredients according to your taste and preferences.
+From that point on, you may add a variety of ingredients according to your taste and preferences.
 Check tip#2 and you’ll find a list.
 The final ingredients are salt and quality wine vinegar.
-If you want, use your hands to mix well and in the fridge for 3 to 5 days preferably in a plastic food container.
+If you want, use your hands to mix well and keep it in the fridge for 3 to 5 days preferably in a glass food container.